-HOW DO I CHECK ITEMS OUT?
+HOW DO I CHECK ITEMS OUT ?

-To check out Lending Closet items, please call ACS to schedule your pick up.
-You will need to provide a current copy of the Service Member's orders and your valid military ID.
+To check out Lending Closet items, please bring a current copy of the Service Member's orders and your valid military ID.

 WHAT IS INCLUDED IN MY KIT?

 Lending Closet Kits can be checked out in sets of two, four, or six.
 Mini kits for stays at a hotel during PCS transitions are also available upon request.